 Cheshire Fire and Rescue Service has an impressive track record in preventing people of all ages from coming to harm in the home, on the road and in the community.
-Our state-of-the-art Safety Centre will take this work to a whole new level.
+Our state-of-the-art Safety Centre takes this work to a whole new level.

 View the Safety Central website (opens in new window)

-The Centre will take shape opposite Lymm Services at the junction of the M6 and M56 near Warrington.
+The Centre is opposite Lymm Services at the junction of the M6 and M56 near Warrington.

-It will share a single, integrated building with a new fire station for the area, therefore offering a glimpse inside a working fire and rescue service and an exciting opportunity to learn about the role of a modern firefighter.
+It shares a single, integrated building with the new fire station for the area, therefore offering a glimpse inside a working fire and rescue service and an exciting opportunity to learn about the role of a modern firefighter.

 An immersive space for learning